zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_storage_group.rst

 state
   The desired state for the storage group.
 All states are fully idempotent within the limits of the properties that can be changed, unless otherwise stated:

-  * ``absent``: Ensures that the storage group does not exist.
+  \* \ :literal:`absent`\ : Ensures that the storage group does not exist.
 If the storage group is currently attached to any partitions, the module will fail (this is an idempotency limitation).

-  * ``present``: Ensures that the storage group exists and is associated with the specified CPC, and has the specified properties.
+  \* \ :literal:`present`\ : Ensures that the storage group exists and is associated with the specified CPC, and has the specified properties.
 The attachment state of an already existing storage group to a partition is not changed.

-  * ``discover``: Triggers FCP discovery.
-If ``discover_wait`` is specified, waits for its completion.
-Requires that the storage group exists and is of type FCP.
+  \* \ :literal:`discover`\ : Triggers LUN discovery.
+If \ :literal:`discover\_wait`\  is specified, waits for completion of the discovery.
+Requires that the storage group exists and is of type 'fcp'.

-  * ``facts``: Returns the storage group properties.
+  \* \ :literal:`facts`\ : Returns the storage group properties.

   | **required**: True
   | **type**: str